-- 1. Visitors are permitted in a dwelling apartment as long as they have no previous history of behavior on RRHA premises that would be a lease violation. - 2.
+- 1. Visitors are permitted in a dwelling apartment as long as they are not currently barred from RRHA properties. - 2.
 A visitor may visit for a total of 30 days in any twelve-month period.
 The thirty day maximum need not be consecutive. - 3.
-Visits of less than three days need not be reported to or approved by the Property Manager. - 4.
-Visits of more than three and less than thirty days are permitted, provided they are reported to the Manager within three days. - 5.
+Visits of less than three days need not be reported to or approved by the Property Manager.

+- 4. Visits of more than three and less than thirty days are permitted, provided they are reported to the Manager within three days. - 5.
 Visits of more than thirty days (extension) shall be authorized only by the Property Manager with advance documentation of extenuating circumstances.
 The resident must make a written request for extension of a visit beyond thirty days. - 6.
 Visitors remaining beyond this period shall be considered unauthorized occupants and the head of the household shall be guilty of a breach of the lease. - 7.
 Roomers and lodgers shall not be permitted to move in with any family.
 Violation of this provision may be grounds for termination of the lease. - 8.
-Residents will not be given permission to allow a former resident of any federally assisted housing program who has been evicted to occupy the apartment for any period of time.
+Residents will not be given permission to allow a former resident of any federally assisted housing program who has been evicted to reside in the apartment for any period of time.
 Violation of this requirement is grounds for termination of the lease. - 9.
 Residents are responsible for the conduct of their visitors.
 Visitors who engage in behavior that violates the lease, such as activity that threatens the peaceful enjoyment of the premises by other residents or drug related or violent criminal activity subject the resident to lease termination and eviction.